Simplon-hdf/concepteur-developpeur.com/basics/code-style/linter/linters-en.md

 JSLint is a ready to use linter, right after installation.
 It do not requires configuration, but therefore, it do not allow you to define personnalized rules.
 Error logging can be kinda weird.

 ## JSHint

+JSHint is a ready to use linter, right after installation.
+It do not requires configuration, but therefore, it do not allow you to define personnalized rules.
+Error logging can be kinda weird.

 ## ESLint